-We’ve had six new calves here in the last three years.
-All those babies were born here so that makes them Irish!
-But really, Ireland has fantastic weather for Asian elephants because they like mild rainy days.
+I moved here a few years ago from Atlanta, Georgia and started working as an elephant keeper at Dublin Zoo.
+Ireland has fantastic weather for Asian elephants because they like mild, rainy days.
 Sometimes you will even see them going swimming more on rainy days.

 I feel very fortunate that I work with the elephants.
 They’re very high-maintenance – but in a good way.

 Our philosophy for taking care of them is one of “protective contact”.
 What we do is we train them to do things, like present their feet to us, so we can give them pedicures.

-Basically there are two different styles of management: you go in or you stay out.
-When you go in there with them the approach is more based on negative reinforcement: you have a hook and you are more dominant.
+Basically, there are two different styles of management: you go in or you stay out.
+When you go in there with them, the approach is more based on negative reinforcement.
+You have a hook and you are more dominant.
 We don’t believe in that, so we go with the positive approach and we stay outside of their area.